Francesca’s Ristorante, Hartford

 June 18, 2006

-Despite my apparent zeal for the World Cup, I’ve never really been a soccer fan.
+Despite my apparent zeal for the World Cup, I’ve never really been a soccer super fan.
 Sure, I played up through 9th grade like every suburban kid in America.
 And yeah, I paid attention maybe a little bit more than others to things like the World Cup, but still.
 “Football” means football to me.

 Then I watched the US-Italy game yesterday.
 Now… I’m a fan; an angry, jingoistic, red, white and blue fan.
 (Cue Lee Greenwood music.)
 Sure, the world hates us… But as far as soccer goes, now I hate the world right back.
-Especially Uruguayan referees and phoney-baloney Italian diving machines.
+Especially Uruguayan referees and phony-baloney Italian diving machines.
 Here’s what stinks about soccer: Diving and acting.
 It’s part of the game and I can’t stand it.
-Ed and I noticed while watching other games with “real” soccer fans, eveyone just accepts it.
+Ed and I noticed while watching other games with “real” soccer fans, everyone just accepts it.
 Puh-leeze.
 Today, the Italians got their goal after a dive resulted in a free kick.
 The US got 2 wholly unjustified red cards because the Italians are good actors.
 Actually, they weren’t – the ref was just that bad.

 What’s more, and another reason to love this plucky US squad; WE DON’T DIVE.
 Seriously, maybe that’s why we’ll never amount to much in international play but so be it.
 Every 5 minutes some Italian guy was rolling around like he just got shot in a drive by, only to recover fully within 2 minutes.
 Soccer NEEDS to address this junk and institute rules to stem it.
 Or Americans will never take the sport seriously.